×

 "Un vino della Madonna!"

 He later worked around the globe in the financial industry.
 His wife Sara comes from the Harz region in northern Germany.
 The two met in Rome.
-She smiles: "From the very beginning, Italy was part of our relationship."
-The two agree: "We saw the world and travelled a lot.
-At some point, enough was enough.
-With Villa Loggio we found the place where we could come to rest.
+She smiles: "Italy was part of our relationship right from the start."
+The two agree: "We've seen the world and traveled a lot.
+At some point it was enough.
+With Villa Loggio, we found the place where we could come to rest.
 Ideal for a young family that needs a nest."
-And how does one become a wine producer overnight?
+And how do you become a wine producer overnight?
 "It was a long, difficult process!" recalls Hans.
-First, they had to familiarize themselves with local customs.
-Sara Ensing developed a fine sense for dealing with Italian bureaucracy over time.
-With a twinkle in her eye, she says: "The scariest thing that can happen to you here is an immediate positive report from an office.
+First they had to familiarize themselves with local customs.
+Over time, Sara Ensing developed a keen sense of how to deal with Italian bureaucracy.
+With a wink, she says: "The worst thing that can happen to you here is an immediate positive report from a government office.
 A sure sign that there's going to be trouble!"

 Text: Daminan Zingg | Image: Flavia Vergani | Source: Vergani Magazine 6